Vickers 290 Wellington Mk1A

 1939, -, Not currently on display

-The Wellington Pavilion will close to the public on Monday 24th July.
-We will be moving the Wellington Bomber out of the Wellington pavilion on Tuesday 25th July, this will be your last chance to see the Wellington before it goes into the Bellman Hangar.
-The Wellington will not be on display again until the Aircraft Factory Exhibition opens in October.
+The Wellington Pavilion will closed to the public on Monday 24th July.
+The Wellington Bomber was moved into the Bellman Hangar and will not be on public display again until the Aircraft Factory Exhibition opens late October 2017.
 Find out more about the new exhibition here

 Developed from the Wellesley, the Wellington prototype first flew at Brooklands in 1936.
 Its fabric-covered geodetic structure was able to absorb heavy damage, and it was the only British bomber to be used throughout World War Two, serving with Bomber, Coastal, Transport and Training Commands.
 Altogether 11,461 Wellingtons were produced, 2,515 of these at Brooklands.